quixoticmonk/thoughts/PITCHME.md

 ---
 @quote[Now I'm a pretty lazy person and am prepared to work quite hard in order to avoid work.]
 (Martin Fowler)
 ---
+### The Numbers
+- Tabs developed : 9 of 16 available.(>500 stories in 3 releases worth 1080 points )
+- Agile maturity scale : Assessed at level 1.
+Team is doing all the level 2 practices and most of  level 3 ones as well.
+- 5-6 daily deployments with average deployment time of 30 mins.
+- UAT defect leakage in 3 Enterprise releases : less than 5.
+- Production defects in 3 Enterprise releases : 0
+- Defect leakage outside of sprint : <4
+- >200 automation PRs compared to our client team's number of 25.
+- Automation script coverage : >90%, ~950 Selenium webdriver UI scripts
+---

 ### Team Background